pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/07-proximity-scarcity-and-distributed-asymmetry.md

 This is why scarcity often destabilizes more effectively than hostility.
 It induces self-generated escalation rather than external conflict.

 Systems with low tolerance for uncertainty are particularly vulnerable.
-They initiate contact, increase effort, and expose dependency—often misattributing their response to concern rather than pressure.
+They initiate contact, increase effort, and expose dependency - often misattributing their response to concern rather than pressure.

 ### When Control Is Mistaken for Indifference